to Aloysius Monk / literary critic at the Holmes Gazette

-I said: look at this way.
+look at this way.

 something like you'd find in the "special occasions"

 rack at the pharmacy.
+I'm not here to wish you well.

 you knew I wrote fractured poems, dumpster poems,

-poems better suited for the large intestine rather than the heart.
+poems most suited for the large intestine.

-you wanted a valentine heart. a make-believe heart. you wanted
+you wanted a valentine heart. a make-believe heart.

 the poem’s heart is a slimy muscle beating blood beneath